KevinKra/Notes/electronics/components/readme.md

 ## Electronics Answers

 1. A `control circuit` is a special type of circuit used to control the operation of a completely separate power circuit.
 A `main circuit` may have much higher voltage or current than what is appropriate for a `control circuit`, so they're isolated.
-1. In electrical engineering, a `switch` is an electrical component that can connect, or disconnect, the conducting path in an electrical circuit
+1. In electrical engineering, a `switch` is an electrical component that can connect, or disconnect, the conducting path in an electrical circuit.
 1. `insulators` consist of atoms with a stable outer atomic (valence) shell.
-By contrast, a `conductor's` protons have a loose, or weak bond, with the electrons in their outer valence shell.
-As consequence of this weak bond, electrons can translate across a conductive path and move from conductive atom to conductive atom.
+Meanwhile, a `conductor's` protons have a loose, or weak bond, with the electrons in their outer valence shell.
+As consequence of this weak bond, electrons can translate across a conductive path and move from one conductive atom to the next.
 1. a `semiconductor` has properties of both a `conductor` and `insulator`.
-It typically serves as an insulator **until some outside force alters the behaviors of it's electrons** and it performs like an `conductor`.
+It typically serves as an insulator **until some outside force alters the behaviors of its electrons** and then it performs like an `conductor`.
 1. Typically, `low resistance` in the electrical testing industry is referring to any resistance values below 1 ohm. **The lower the resistance, the higher the current flow.**
 1. an `ohm` is a unit of electric resistance.
-The width of a wire, it's length, even it's material, helps determine it's resistance measured in `ohms`.
+The width of a wire, its length, even its material, helps determine its resistance measured in `ohms`.
 1. resistance occurs as electrons travel down a conductive path and collide with atoms in a given material.
-This frequency of collisions varies across materials, and materials that have more collisions (like iron), generate more heat (and light when it reaches a certain temperature) than materials with less collisions (like copper).
+The frequency of collisions varies across materials, and materials that have more collisions (like iron) generate more heat and light than materials with less collisions (like copper).
 1. a `resistor` is a passive two-terminal electrical component that implements electrical resistance as a circuit element.
 In electronic circuits, resistors are used to reduce current flow, adjust signal levels, to divide voltages, bias active elements, and terminate transmission lines, among other uses.
-1. voltage drop is the reduction in voltage as components along a closed circuit use it.
+1. voltage drop is the decrease of electrical potential along the path of a current flowing in an electrical circuit as caused by electrical components.
 1. to calculate `ohms`: `voltage / amps = ohms`
 1. to calculate `amps`: `voltage / ohms = amps`
 1. using an `infrared emitter` and `receiver` can help simplify testing and development since you don't need to protect against visible light.
-1. a `volt = joule / coulomb`, where a `joule` is a measurement of work and a `coulomb` is a group of flowing electrons.
+1. a `volt = joule / coulomb`, where a `joule` is a measurement of work and a `coulomb` is the amount of flowing electrons (amps).
 1. 1 amp = 1 coulomb.

 ---